bcervantes-keedio/kloudsense/README.md

       ssh-copy-id -i ~/.ssh/mykey user@host
       ssh-keyscan -H host >> ~/.ssh/known_hosts
       ```
-      If your cluster have so much nodes, you can use a loop to make the config process more easy.
+      If your cluster is composed of many nodes, you can use a loop to make the config process more manageable.

-        **NOTE!**: the user to login in the DC/OS hosts must have administration permises.
+        **NOTE!**: the user to login in the DC/OS hosts must have administrative permision.

       To help you in this step, there is a little bash script to make this faster.
 The script requires that the inventory file of the step 3 was completed.
       * Script path = tools/ssh_key_installer.sh